Archives

 Consumer leaders call for nationally-consistent approach to breast density notification

 The Australian Breast Density Consumer Advisory Council has published a consumer-authored Perspective calling for a nationally consistent approach to breast density notification and clear pathways for women and health professionals to act on the information.
-The paper proposes seven practical actions spanning policy, health promotion, clinical pathways, equitable access to imaging, research, and alignment with national cancer strategies.

 Out now: Breast Density Guidance for GPs